 A high-quality preschool program is designed to make the transition to kindergarten feel seamless.
 It introduces children to a structured learning environment, helping them get used to classroom routines and group activities.
 The curriculum focuses on key areas like stronger language development, early literacy, and foundational math concepts through play-based activities.
 At Cresthill Academy, our EsteamED® curriculum integrates science, technology, engineering, arts, and math into daily fun.
 This approach doesn’t just teach facts; it encourages critical thinking and problem-solving, giving your child the cognitive tools they need to thrive in kindergarten and beyond.

-Nurturing Social and Emotional Skills
+Growing Social and Emotional Confidence

 Preschool is often the first place where children learn to be part of a community outside their family.
 It’s a fantastic setting for them to practice essential social skills like sharing, taking turns, and working together.
 Guided by caring teachers, children learn how to express their feelings, listen to others, and develop empathy.
 These daily interactions are vital for building friendships and understanding emotions.
 The consistent and predictable routine of a preschool day also helps children feel safe and secure, which is essential for their emotional growth and building resilience.
 They learn to manage their emotions in a supportive space, preparing them for the social dynamics of a larger school environment.

-Fostering Independence and Confidence
+Watching Their Independence and Confidence Grow

 One of the most wonderful things to watch is a child’s confidence blossom, and preschool plays a huge role in that.
 Children are encouraged to make choices, from picking a book to deciding which activity center to explore.
 They also learn to take on small responsibilities, like putting away their toys or managing their own belongings.
 These simple acts of independence build a powerful sense of capability and self-esteem.
 Programs like our Montessori-inspired preschool are specifically designed to promote independence, allowing children to work at their own pace and develop confidence in their abilities.
 This growing self-assurance empowers them to try new things and see themselves as capable learners.